 - If the firing range in Bosherston prevents you from walking along the coast, I see no added value in walking the stretch from Bosherston to Freshwater West.
 Unless you’re a die-hard thru-hiker and you don’t want to cheat, or you’re a military enthusiast who likes to see tanks and hear shells fired.

-- From the St. Govan’s Inn in Bosherston until West Angle Bay, the only food, toilet, and water option is the car park at Freshwater West.
+- From the St. Govan’s Inn in Bosherston until West Angle Bay, the only food, toilet, and water option are the car park at Freshwater West.
 So bring snacks and carry enough options to hydrate yourself, like a Life Straw Drink bottle or a water bladder.

 - I could not have survived the steep climbs and descents from Freshwater West to West Angle without my hiking poles.
 I have the Black Diamond trekking poles with adjustable height which are super easy to bring with you on holiday.
 If you prefer the same trekking poles as me, but with cork handles, then check the Black Diamond Trail Ergo Poles here.
 You can easily store them when you’re walking on the road.
 My boyfriend uses the Black Diamond Alpine Carbon Z trekking poles which are 1 size but can be folded and are ultra-lightweight.